aleksashaaleksasha/Modern-File-Manager-for-mdk0301/README.md

 # Modern File Manager Demo

-This repository contains a **self-contained, interactive demo** of a modern file management system built with **HTML, CSS, JavaScript, and Filestack**.
+This repository contains a interactive demo of a modern file uploader tool built with **HTML, CSS, JavaScript, and Filestack**.
 It demonstrates how to build a clean drag-and-drop uploader with cloud storage integration, real-time progress, previews, and search.

 ---